sencer/datawarden/benchmarks/README.md

 ## Decorator Performance

-Benchmark measuring the overhead of the `@validated` decorator with 10,000 iterations:
+Benchmark measuring the overhead of the `@validate` decorator with 10,000 iterations:

 ### Results Summary (After Optimization)